 Andrew Harvey professional Counsellor & Therapist

-Effective, Confidential and Flexible counselling on the telephone or Online.
+Effective, Confidential and Flexible counselling in person, on the telephone or Online.

 My experience includes working as a therapist for The Priory both in general mental health and addictions.
 In addition to this valuable experience, I have extensive training and I am fully qualified to work in private practice.

 I offer a confidential, non-judgemental and flexible approach to counselling.
 It is an opportunity for you to share, discover and, if you want, change.